-Summer is almost here and there’s no better time to head out and find your new favorite Ohio adventure with friends and family.
-We’re bringing you the top 100 things to do in Ohio this summer to keep you playing all season long.
+Summer is almost here and there's no better time to head out and find your new favorite Ohio adventure.
+Check out this list of the top 100 things to do in Ohio this summer to keep you playing all season long.

 Festivals & Entertainment

-Celebrate the greatness of football with the Pro Football Hall of Fame Enshrinement Ceremony on Aug.
-8th.
+Celebrate the greatness of football with the Pro Football Hall of Fame Enshrinement Week in Canton from Aug.
+5-9.

 Catch a moonbeam as you fly through the trees on the Zipline at Night Adventures with Hocking Hills Canopy Tour.

 Wakeboard like a pro at Wake Nation in Cincinnati (think snowboarding, but on the water).
 Their summer season starts in May.